yreynhout/AggregateSource/README.md

 ![Test specification - Statechart](docs/images/TestSpecificationStatechart.png)

 This fluent syntax comes in two flavors (for now).
-One is targetted at writing command handler test specifications, the other at writing aggregate specific test specifications.
+One is targetted at writing collaborating aggregate test specifications, the other at writing single aggregate test specifications.
 This begs the question: "Which one should I use?".
 The simple answer is: "Whichever one is more appropriate for the situation.".

-#### Testing Command Handlers
+#### Testing Collaborating Aggregates

 ```csharp
 new Scenario().